How to Starve Cancer (Jane McClelland)

 Is Jane McLelland still alive?

 Yes.
-She has beat cancer
+She has beat cervical, lung, and blood cancers.

-What does it mean to starve cancer?
+What does it mean to starve Cancer?

 What is COC protocol?

-The COC Protocol is a combined regimen of four commonly prescribed medications, each with evidence of metabolically-based anticancer activity, and well-understood safety profiles.
-These medications are metformin, atorvastatin, doxycycline, and mebendazole.
+The COC Protocol is a combined regimen of four commonly prescribed medications, each with evidence of metabolically-based anticancer activity and well-understood safety profiles.
+These medications are: metformin, atorvastatin, doxycycline, and mebendazole.